Protecting Communities & the Environment from Landfills, Transfer Stations, and Material Recovery (Recycling) Facilities

 The bottom line is that while we’ll need landfills for the next decade or two, it is imperative that we rapidly expand recycling, composting and other approaches that reduce the need to bury 80% or more of the waste we currently landfill.
 Otherwise we’ll simply be exposing more of our neighbors – who are likely to live in minority or low-income areas – to adverse health effects and a poorer quality of life.

 Lastly, I have a favor to ask of you.
-Please forward any other research studies which should be included I this document.
+Please forward any other research studies which should be added to list above.

 Noise Impacts of Landfills, Transfer Stations, Etc.